wingkwong/leetcode-the-hard-way/solutions/2100-2199/2196-create-binary-tree-from-descriptions-medium.md

 We use a hash map to store the TreeNode\* for the key $$i$$ and another hash map to store if this TreeNode\* has a parent.

 We iterate the input to get the values of parent, child and isLeft.
 Then we check if the parent and the child are in the hash map.
-If not, we create a new TreeNode for it and store it in hash map.&#x20;
+If not, we create a new TreeNode for it and store it in hash map.

 If $$isLeft$$ is $$1$$, that means the child is the left child of parent.
-Else, the child is the right child of parent.&#x20;
+Else, the child is the right child of parent.

 At the end, we find out the node without parent, return that TreeNode\* because that is the root.